JMcInerneyLab/groot/readme.md

 You should notice that at this point the prompt changes from _Empty model_ to _Unsaved model_.

-Unsaved model isn't very informative, so save our model with a more interesting name:
+Unsaved model isn't very informative and serves as a reminder to _save our data_, so save our model with a more interesting name:

 ```bash
 $   save tri